FREQUENTLY ASKED QUESTIONS

 There are two parts to LaunchNW funding: (1) the promise scholarship and (2) implementation.
 Scholarship funding is raised by public and private donors, businesses and other regional partners into a scholarship fund at Innovia Foundation.

 Implementation dollars are secured separately and already include over $13.5 million, including American Rescue Plan Act funding from Spokane County, City of Spokane Valley and City of Spokane, and congressionally directed rural funding from Senator Patty Murray.

 If you would like to make a life-changing donation today, you can contribute to the endowed scholarship fund hosted at Innovia Foundation here.

 How does the community provide input?

 LaunchNW is a collective impact initiative.
 The collaborative governance structure of LaunchNW is designed to involve local leaders to ensure each community’s unique needs are addressed.
-These leaders not only have “a seat at the table,” but they are also actively involved in the decision-making process for the initiative.
+These leaders not only have “a seat at the table,” but they are actively involved in the decision-making for the initiative.

 LaunchNW also hosted a series of town halls in the summer of 2022 to engage and collect input from over 300 local community members.
 Numerous task forces are seeking community input as they begin their work, which you can learn more about through our e-newsletter.

 What about data privacy?